Cenotaph: New Zealand

 Anzac Day commemorations in New Zealand are also usually held at local war memorials.
-Cenotaphs include the Dunedin Cenotaph, the Wellington Cenotaph and the Auckland War Memorial Museum Cenotaph (a copy of the Whitehall Cenotaph).
+Cenotaphs include the Dunedin Cenotaph, the Wellington Cenotaph, the Auckland War Memorial Museum Cenotaph (a copy of the Whitehall Cenotaph) and the New Plymouth Cenotaph (also inspired by the Whitehall Cenotaph).

 Cenotaphs for the missing

 Although most notable cenotaphs commemorate notable individuals buried elsewhere, many cenotaphs pay tribute to people whose remains have never been located, particularly those lost at sea.
 Some such cenotaphs are dedicated to victims of the RMS Titanic whose bodies were not recovered after the sinking.
 Although Isidor Straus's body was recovered, Ida Straus's body was not, and a cenotaph at the Straus Mausoleum at Woodlawn Cemetery in the Bronx is dedicated to Isidor and Ida together.
-Its inscription reads: "Many waters cannot quench love—neither can the floods drown it."
-The striking cenotaph of Major Archibald Butt, aide to U.S. President William Howard Taft, is located at Arlington National Cemetery.
+The cenotaph of Major Archibald Butt, aide to U.S. President William Howard Taft, is located at Arlington National Cemetery.

 In Inishmore, one of the Aran Islands of Ireland, drowning was formerly such a common cause of death for island fishermen that each family had a memorial to those lost at sea known as leachtaí cuimhneacháin (memorial cairns).
 Most were erected in the 19th century, although some date back to the eighteenth.
 A modern memorial was erected in 1997.